 This team assignment is worth 20% of your final grade.
 Teams of students will conduct a case analysis and present it in class.
 These presentations are distributed throughout the course schedule to support the learning objectives of the course (refer to the Course Schedule at the end of the course outline for a list of these cases).
 All the cases are selected from the Business K650 course pack.
 The instructions to access and purchase the course pack will be posted on Avenue to Learn.
-The assignment of teams to particular cases is done according to the procedure described in the Case Work Schedule Section on page 11 of this course outline.
+The assignment of teams to particular cases will be done once team composition is finalized.

 Presentations should take no more than 30 minutes in addition to 10 minutes allowed for questions and answers.
 Students are expected to make effective use of material discussed in class as well as other resources available from the web or specialized relevant references.
 The mark of the team presentation will be based on how professional and comprehensive the presentation is, and how well the Q&A period was handled by the team.
 PowerPoint presentations are expected.
 The evaluation form used in assessing case presentations is available on Avenue.
-In addition, sample presentations and reports of several other cases are placed on the course website for your reference1.

-Case presentation slides must be handed in electronically through the course website at least two hours before the beginning of class on the day the case is being presented2.
+Case presentation slides must be handed in electronically through the course website at least two hours before the beginning of class on the day the case is being presented.
 Late slides will result in a 10% grade penalty.